Tagliacollo/PFinderUCE-SWSC-EN/README.md

 conda install tqdm
 ```

-### Installing SWSC-EN

-To install SWSC-EN:
+## 2. Download SWSC-EN

 1. Download the latest version of SWSC-EN repository [here](https://github.com/Tagliacollo/PFinderUCE-SWSC-EN/archive/master.zip)

 2. Double-click the .zip file, and it will automatically unzip.
-You will get a folder called something like ‘PFinderUCE-SWSC-EN’
+You will get a folder called 'PFinderUCE-SWSC-EN-master'

 3. Move it to wherever you want to store PFinderUCE-SWSC-EN (e.g. in /Applications)

-### Running SWSC-EN
+## 3. Run SWSC-EN

-The instructions below describe how to run the `example/example_dataset.nex` using SWSC-EN method.
+The instructions below describe how to run the `example_input/example_dataset.nex` using SWSC-EN method.
 This is a nexus DNA alignment with 15 concatenated UCEs

-1. Open Terminal (on most Macs, this is found in Applications/Utilities)
+1. Open Terminal (on Macs), or a command prompt (on windows)

 2. Type “python“ followed by a space (remember, it needs to be python 3.6.x or higher)

-3. Drag and drop the “analysis.py” file (which is in the PFinderUCE-SWSC-EN folder you just unzipped) onto the command prompt.
+3. Drag and drop the `SWSCEN.py` script onto your terminal or commmand prompt (the script is here `PFinderUCE-SWSC-EN-master/py_script/SWSCEN.py`)

 4. Type another space

-5. Drag and drop the blue `example/example_dataset.nex` folder (in the PFinderUCE-SWSC-EN folder) onto the command prompt
+5. Drag and drop the input file `example_input/example_dataset.nex` onto your terminal

 6. Hit Enter/Return to run PFinderUCE-SWSC-EN

 ## Input File

-SWSC-EN needs only a single input file, which is a concatenated nexus alignment (.nex) comprised of UCE markers and including charsets with the locations of the UCEs (example input is in the `/example` folder of this repository) .
+SWSC-EN needs only a single input file, which is a concatenated nexus alignment (.nex) comprised of UCE markers and including charsets with the locations of the UCEs (example input is in the `/example_input` folder of this repository).

 ## Output Files

+By default the output is stored in the same folder as the input file.
+If you want to change this, you can just add another argument at the commandline, defining the output folder you'd like to use.

-All of the output is contained in a folder called `PFinderUCE_output` which appears within the folder created to store SWSC-EN (e.g. FinderUCE-SWSC-EN).
-There are two outputs, which are a PartitionFinder 2 configuration file (.cfg) to be used as the input file for [PartitionFinder 2](https://academic.oup.com/mbe/article/34/3/772/2738784/PartitionFinder-2-New-Methods-for-Selecting), and a csv file (.csv) with values of entropy (SWSC-EN) for each site of the UCEs (example outputs are in the `/PFinderUCE_output/example` folder of this repository).
+There are two outputs:

+1. A PartitionFinder 2 configuration file (.cfg) to be used as the input file for [PartitionFinder 2](https://academic.oup.com/mbe/article/34/3/772/2738784/PartitionFinder-2-New-Methods-for-Selecting)

+2. A csv file (.csv) with values of entropy (SWSC-EN) for each site of the UCEs.

+Example output is provided in the ```example_output/``` folder.